CSCE331-Fall2026/DishantPatel-Project1/README.md

 ## Design Toggle

-Every page except the AI page has a **Design 1 / Design 2** button in the top left. `script.js` switches between `style.css` and `style2.css` and remembers your choice as you move between pages.
+The navigation on every page except the AI page has a **Design 1 / Design 2** link at the end.
+Clicking it swaps between `style.css` and `style2.css`, and `script.js` remembers your choice so it stays the same as you move between pages.

 - **Design 1** - dark background, cyan accents, top navigation bar
 - **Design 2** - white background, teal and orange, box grid layout, hamburger menu on inner pages